Skip to main content

 Written by Rob Schumacher

-A deductible is the amount you pay yourself each year before your insurance kicks in.
+A deductible is the amount you pay yourself each year for medical expenses before insurance kicks in.

 A higher deductible generally results in a lower monthly premium.
 That's why they are recommended for people who don't go to the doctor frequently, and freelancers.